RuihanQuan/Oculomotor_Pipeline/README.md

 **name session .bin file:**
 > This ask for an arbitrary name for the .bin file.
 The default is **all_files_**.
+The code will generate a .bin file for kilosort4 and a session_trigger folder for stitching the kilosort result back to the .mat file

 3. The ***.bin*** file is then used for spike sorting using ***kilosort4***.